pesho-ivanov/martinus.github.io/_posts/2009-12-09-how-to-create-random-colors-programmatically.md

 You can see that the first few values are very different, and the difference decreases as more colors are added (Z and E are already quite similar).
 Anyways, this is good enough for me.

-And because it is so beautiful, here are some more colors :-)
+And because it is so beautiful, here are some more colors :smiley:

 ### s=0.99, v=0.99